HCLarsen/html_test_utils/README.md

 ### What HTML Test Utils isn't

 HTML Test Utils is not a testing framework.
-It still needs to be used with an existing framework, like [Minitest.cr](https://github.com/ysbaddaden/minitest.cr) or Crystal buit-in [spec](https://crystal-lang.org/reference/1.8/guides/testing.html) library.
+It still needs to be used with an existing framework, like [Minitest.cr](https://github.com/ysbaddaden/minitest.cr) or Crystal's buit-in [spec](https://crystal-lang.org/reference/1.8/guides/testing.html) library.
 What it is, is objects and methods that make it easy to test your HTML string.

 ## Installation